MicrosoftDocs/Devices-docs/surface-hub/surface-hub-recovery-tool.md

 - Open USB 2.0 or greater port
 - USB-to-SATA cable
 - 10 GB of free disk space on the host computer
-- SSDs shipped with Surface Hub or a SSD provided by Support as a replacement.
+- SSDs shipped with Surface Hub or an SSD provided by Support as a replacement.
 SSDs not supplied by Microsoft are not supported.

 ### Recommended